-Source Organization Comment WMPO Staff Recommendation/Resolution Eric Canup Citizen (Wilmington) I live in the River's Edge neighborhood, which is located on the southeast side of Independence Boulevard, just prior to its intersection with River Road.
+Source Organization Comment WMPO Staff Recommendation/Resolution Etic Canup Citizen (Wilmington) I live in the River's Edge neighborhood, which is located on the southeast side of Independence Boulevard, just prior to its intersection with River Road.
 In the past two years, we have seen the following development taking place within a one-mile radius of our house: 1) River Lights2300 homes, mixed use restaurants/retail.
-This project is ongoing and has already created a noticeable increase in traffic turning from River Road onto Independence Blvd.
-2) Indy West.-High density apartment homes along the northwest side of Independence Blvd. between River Road and Carolina Beach Road.
-3) The Woodlands at Echo Farms.-High density town homes along the southeast side of Independence Blvd. between River Road and Carolina Beach Road.
-3) The Woodlands at Echo Farms Blvd. between River Road and Carolina Beach Rd. within the confines of the old Echo Farms golf course.
+This project is ongoing and has already, created a noticeable increase in traffic turning from River Road and Carolina Beach Road.
+2) Indy WestHigh density apartment homes already created a noticeable increase in traffic turning from River Road and Carolina Beach Road.
+3) The Woodlands at Echo FarmsHigh density town homes along the southeast side of Independence Blvd. between River Road and Carolina Beach Rd. within the confines of the old Echo Farms golf course.
 This project is ongoing.
-4) Echo Farms Blvd. between River Road and Carolina Beach Rd.
+4) Echo Farms Blvd. extension30-40 single-family homes on the northwest side of Independence Blvd. between River Road and Carolina Beach Rd.
 The traffic along this section of road has already become significantly more challenging during rush hour periods, and two of these projects (River Lights and The Woodlands) are not remotely near completion, which would indicate that thousands more residents and their cars have yet to inhabit this area.
-It has become commonplace for it to take me 3-4 light cycles to get through Carolina Beach Rd. in the morning rush hour.
-It has also taken me 3-5 minutes to leave my neighborhood in the other direction and make a right or left turn onto River Road, as making this turn is inhibited by the traffic travelling in both directions along River Road.
+It has become commonplace for it to take me 3-4 light sciles to get through Carolina Beach Rd. in the morning rush hour.
+It has also taken me 3-5 minutes to leave my neighborhood in the other direction and make a right or left turn on River Road, as making this turn is inhibited by the traffic travelling in both directions along Siver Road.
 After looking over the 2045 MTP, it also appears that the long-term plan is to bring the Cape Fear Crossing from Brunswick County directly into this section of Independence Blvd.
-Grant lanes from River Road to Carolina Beach Road.
-2) Build a traffic circle at the intersection of River Road and Independence Blvd. to four lanes from River Road to Carolina Beach Road.
-2) Build a traffic circle at the intersection of River Road and Inde The widening of Independence Blvd between River Road and US 421/Carolina Beach Road is recommended for inclusion in the draft roadway fiscally constrained project list.
+Granted, this project is 25 years out, but the MTP does not suggest any plans to these: 1) Widen Beach Road.
+2) Build a traffic calce at the intersection of road during Beace Rload.
+2) Build a traffic crateling to the future of these suggestions and The widening of Independence Blvd between River Road and US 421/Carolina Beach Road is recommended for inclusion in the draft roadway fiscally constrained project list.
 Project funding will still need to be identified for these projects.
 Resolution: No changes are recommended.